- What is the Pharos Print Center?

 What can I do with the Pharos Print Center?

 - Create a guest account

-If your system is integrated with Pharos MobilePrint, you can also:
+If your system is integrated with Pharos MobilePrint, users can also:

 - Upload documents to print

 - Change printing options for MobilePrint documents (e.g. black & white or color, single or double-sided).

 The Print Center also allows administrative users to:

 - Manage Quotas for a group (for users assigned as Quota Managers only)

 - View events related to Secure Release (for admin role only)

 - View overall health of your Blueprint system (for admin role only)